Connect with us

 In the Harrison County School District, teachers often find themselves going the extra mile — literally — to ensure that students are getting the support that they need.

 “Some of our campuses offer after-school tutoring.
-We have some students who far away from the campuses, so their can’t get them there.
+We have some students who live far away from the campuses, so their parents can’t get them there.
 So, we’ve had some campuses go to neighborhoods to provide after-school tutoring,” Webber said.
 “The teachers drive to community centers and provide tutoring there.”

 In some cases, educators described addressing inequity in ways that go beyond the textbooks, like providing kids with clean clothes and meals.